rvente/TeXNet/Dataset/README.md

 We contribute substantially to the preprocessing pipeline including reducing false matches (for mathematical expressions) and unifying LaTeX patterns for normalization.
+As such, we only need the formula2image scripts in the data-gen-utils repository.

+The generated images are on [Kaggle](https://www.kaggle.com/rvente/im2latex170k).

 Special thanks to [Brian Newbold](http://bnewbold.net/), an internet archivist, who provided the raw form of the data we pre-processed.
 Details in the paper.